kalle07/raw-txt-snippet-creator/README.md

 * All matches found are cut out as a snippet.
 * All overlaped snippets ar merged
-* Two search options "usual wildcard" and "fuzzy-search"
+* Two search options "usual wildcard" and "fuzzy-search" (wildcard search If you have the word “friendship” and search for “friend” it will not be found.
+You should use “friend*”. "?" is only one character like usual.)
+(fuzzy is sometime usefully , but it dont work with any punctuation like ip adresses, but it can handle in some cases * and ?)
-* all snippets append and will be saved (one for wildcard one for fuzzy)
+* All snippets are appended and saved (one for wildcard one for fuzzy) in json format with te match and found position
+* Output files are always overwritten when you click “Search” again.
 * Now you can easily copy and paste to your chat